KorfLab/grimoire/TUTORIAL.md

 road map for this tutorial.

 1. Setting up
-2. Comparing genome annotations with `latumapic`
+2. Summarizing genome annotation with `calfo`
-3. Examining genome annotation with `calfo`
+3. Visualizing annotation files with `kandi`
-4. Visualizing annotation files with `kandi`
+4. Creating training and testing sets with `haman`
-5. Creating training and testing sets with `haman`
+5. Building an HMM with `milwa`
-6. Building an HMM with `milwa`
+6. Visualizing an HMM with `dumapic`
-7. Decoding sequences with `halito`
+6. Decoding sequences with `halito`
-8. Comparing predictions with `latumapic`
+7. Comparing predictions with `latumapic`
 9. Tuning models to improve accuracy

 ## Disclaimers ##